oesteban/hcph-sops/docs/data-collection.md

 ![connect-ethernet-to-laptop](./assets/ETimages/connect-ethernet-to-laptop.png)
 ![ubs-syncbox](./assets/ETimages/ubs-syncbox.png)

-- [ ]	Unplug from the box under the desk on the left the VGA cable (projector), and plug it into the laptop.
-Remember, it has to be put back in place after the usage.
+- [ ]	Plug the HDMI cable to the hos68752 laptop.
+This should project your screen on the second screen.

 ![unplug-vga](./assets/ETimages/unplug-vga.png)
 ![vga](./assets/ETimages/vga.png)